bhjortsberg/tsdump/readme.md

 - Payload extract.
 Class that sums the payloads from a bunch of (all) packets.
 Return a list of payloads.
   Payloads can then be used to get I-frame info and extract jpeg.

-- -p without pid should print a list of pids in transport stream
 - Display config to store what should be printed (for -x -xx, -p, -j and -i)
 - -x and -xx or -X that prints extra information, the adaptation field and the pes-header.
 And -xx (or -X) prints the payload in hex.
 - -j dump I-frame as jpeg image
 - -s for summary or statistics that prints number of packets and a list of pids.
 - Or a hide statistics if statistics is to be printed always.
-- write file of one pid to an mp4-file.

 ## Bugs